anitarestrepo16/parport_triggers/README.md

 ## Instructions for use

+Note: The parallel port cable should be attached to the first ("Digital I/O 1") slot in the back of the 8-slot Bionex and the trigger cable ("TRIGGER INPUT") should not be plugged in.
+The Biolab setting for Trigger Modes should be set to "OFF".

 Can find parallel port address with `/dev/parport*`

 On the linux computer in the eyetracking room, this should give you /dev/parport3 (because the parallel port is installed in the third PCI slot), in which case in Python,